 It is the responsibility of all staff to safeguard children.
-It is the role of the DSL to attend multi-agency meetings and provide reports for these.
+It is the role of the DSL (or appropriately trained Deputy DSL) to attend multi-agency meetings and provide reports for these.
 Other staff in school, however, may be asked to contribute.